Cleopatra Selene II: Death

 And mingled her own darkness with her death.

 If this poem isn't simply literary license, Selene's death seems to have coincided with a lunar eclipse.
 If so, astronomical correlation then can be used to help pinpoint the date of her death: Lunar eclipses occurred in 9, 8, 5 and 1 BC and in AD 3, 7, 10, 11 and 14.
 The event in 5 BC most closely resembles the description given in the eulogy.
 However, the date of her death is not ascertainable with any certainty.
 Zahi Hawass, former Director of Egyptian Antiquities, believes Cleopatra died in 8 AD.

 Selene was placed in the Royal Mausoleum of Mauretania in modern Algeria, built by her and Juba east of Caesarea and still visible.
 Juba died in 23 AD and was buried in the same tomb.
 There is a fragmentary inscription dedicated to the couple as the "King and Queen of Mauretania".
 Their remains have not been found at the site, perhaps due to tomb raids, possibly shortly after the mausoleum's construction; or because the structure was meant to serve as a memorial and not as a place of burial.

 Legacy

 An ancient Roman bust of Cleopatra Selene's only son, Ptolemy of Mauretania, in the Archaeological Museum of Cherchell, Algeria.

 Cleopatra was survived by her husband and their son Ptolemy, who ruled Mauretania together until Juba's death in AD 23.
 Ptolemy then reigned until 40, when he was executed by Emperor Caligula, his mother's great nephew, who was probably jealous of Mauretania's wealth.
 Caligula's successor, Emperor Claudius, took advantage of Ptolemy's lack of heirs and assumed control of Mauretania, turning it into the Roman provinces of Mauretania Caesariensis and Mauretania Tingitana.
 Thereafter, Cleopatra, Juba and Ptolemy were mostly forgotten.

-One of the two satellites of the asteroid (216) Kleopatra was named Cleoselene in her honor.
+One of the two satellites of the asteroid (216) Kleopatra was named Cleoselene (/ˌkliːoʊ-səˈliːniː/) in her honor.